nicksemin/TrafficSimulator2021Aalto/Meeting-notes.md

 The project is close to work with minimal functionality.

 ### TODOs
-Working Prototype
+-Working Prototype

-Parsing module
+-Parsing module

-Start additional features
+-Start additional features